james-beans/Fractalis/README.md

 # Fractalis
 A window with a mandel-brot pattern inside it.

+> [!WARNING]
+> This project is discontinued.
+It might get a few updates, but for now this is discontinued.

 ## Features:
 - Cross-platform (Windows and Linux only)
 - Animates automatically